 Application in Fully Pressurized Carriers

 Fully pressurized carriers choose Type C tanks because they’re great for gases needing higher pressure containment.
 Their thick walls mean refrigeration isn’t necessary—the pressure alone keeps the gas liquid.
-That’s a real cost saver, honestly.
+This design reduces capital and operational costs by eliminating refrigeration systems.

 They’re common for shipping liquefied petroleum gas (LPG) and similar products.
 Strong pressure capabilities let them transport a broad range of gases, giving operators more options.
 Their design stays in line with international safety standards.